Tochi-Onwuasoanya/Book-Recommendation-Engine/README.md

 # How to run
 - Download data files
 - Download zip file and unzip to folder of choice.
-- You can then open that folder in ide and then run "jupyter lab" from terminal within ide
+- You can then open that folder in your ide, and then run within ide.
-- Change directories until you're in the directory where you unzipped the files.
-Then type jupyter lab in terminal
 - You can also copy the files into an ide like pycharm, or jupyter lab, and run the project from there.
-- You can also clone the repo into an ide as well.

 *Highly recommend jupyter lab for this project*